yellowdog/python-examples/scripts/README.md

 ##### JSON Properties at the Work Requirement Level

-Showing all possible properties at the Work Requirement level.
+Showing all possible properties at the Work Requirement level:

 ```json
 {